-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☑ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? □ Require ☑ Recommend □ Neither require nor recommend
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+- □ High school diploma is required and GED is accepted - $\hfill\square$ High school diploma is required and GED is not accepted - □ High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- □ Require

+- □ Recommend

+- □ Neither require nor recommend

-C5.
+- C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

 Total academic units

-English 4
+English

-Mathematics 3
+Mathematics

-Science 3
+Science

 Of these, units that must be lab

-Foreign language 3
+Foreign language

-Social studies 3
+Social studies

-History 3
+History

 Academic electives

 Computer Science

 Visual/Performing Arts

+Other (specify)

-Other (specify) Swarthmore does not require a specific high school curriculum.
-It is recommended that students pursue four years of English and at least three years each of mathematics, the sciences, and history and social studies; the study of one or two foreign languages; and coursework in art and music.
+Swarthmore does not require a specific high school curriculum.
+It is recommended that students pursue four years of English and at least three years each of: mathematics; science; and history or social sciences; the study of one or two foreign languages; and coursework in art and music.